All of the source files for this documentation can be found in the

 /docs folder of the public repository; i.e. https://github.com/lucee/lucee-docs/tree/master/docs.

-The content is organised by a very simple system of folders and markdown files.
+The content is organised by a very simple system of folders and Markdown files.

-Folders containing a single markdown file represent a page of documentation.
+Folders containing a single Markdown file represent a page of documentation.
 Subfolders are used to place pages beneath other pages to form a documentation tree.

 Special folder naming rules:

-Folders who's name begin with a number followed by a period are treated as pages that will appear in main navigation - the number indicating the relative order in which the page should appear
+Folders whose name begin with a number followed by a period are treated as pages that will appear in main navigation - the number indicating the relative order in which the page should appear

 _, are ignored by the tree system and may be used by particular page types to provide more structured content

-Page types are indicated by the name of the markdown file within the page's folder.
+Page types are indicated by the name of the Markdown file within the page's folder.